choi-phd/TestDesign/cran-comments.md

 * Added an example for `ATA()` in `ATA_class.R`.
 * Added examples for `loadItemPool()`, `loadItemAttrib()`, `loadStAttrib()`, `loadConstraints()`, `updateConstraints()` in `loading_functions.R`.

-The following changes were made to improve consistency.
+The following functional changes were made to improve usability.

-* Changed the examples in `item_functions.R` to use `<-` for assignments.
 * `createStaticTestConfig()` now fills targetWeight automatically to 1s if not explicitly supplied.
 Unit tests in `tests/testthat/test-ATA.R` were appropriately changed to reflect this.

+The following cosmetic changes were made to improve consistency.

+* Changed the examples in `item_functions.R` to use `<-` for assignments.